ianyfan/alevel/physics/exposition.md

 6.2.6
 1 The concept of a reversible heat engine as maximum efficiency is that if an engine is 100% percent efficient, the process can be reversed so that the equivalent amount of work put into the system can transfer the same amount of heat from the sink to the source
-\ In the normal process, the engine is acting as a refrigerator
+\ This principle can be applied to the operation of both a refrigerator and a heat pump
+\ The coefficient of performance is equal to the amount of energy transferred per unit of work done by the engine, which is also equal to the difference in energy between the reservoirs
-\ In the reverse process, the engine is acting as a heat pump 2 The coefficient of performance of a refrigerator is equal to amount of energy 3 The coefficient of performance of a heat pump is equal to the output thermal energy produced from the work done
+\ It is called the coefficient of performance rather than the efficiency because it is often greater than one 2 The relevant energy transfer of a refrigerator is the energy removed from the cold space 3 The relevant energy transfer of a heat pump is the energy entering the hot space